Skip to main content

 DynamoDB Point-in-Time Recovery

-FormKiQ automatically configures Point-in-Time Recovery for all DynamoDB tables (except cache tables) with a 35-day recovery window.
-This automated backup feature ensures that your document data is protected against accidental deletions, application errors, or service disruptions.
+FormKiQ automatically configures Point-in-Time Recovery for all DynamoDB tables except cache tables, with a 35-day recovery window.
+This protects document metadata and configuration data from accidental deletion, application errors, and service disruptions.

 IAM Authentication Option

-• Fine-grained Access Control: Leverage AWS IAM policies to define precise permissions for API operations
+• Fine-grained AWS IAM policies for API invocation

-• Conditional Access: Apply additional security conditions such as source IP restrictions or MFA requirements
+• Conditional access using IAM policy conditions such as source IP restrictions

 AWS DNS Firewall

 AWS DNS Firewall can be implemented by FormKiQ customers to filter and control outbound DNS traffic from their VPC.
-Once configured, these DNS firewall settings will not be modified by any FormKiQ updates.
+Once configured, these DNS firewall settings are customer-managed and are not modified by FormKiQ updates.

 Password Policy

-FormKiQ allows customization of the password policy for each FormKiQ instance using the CloudFormation template.
+FormKiQ password policy settings can be customized for each instance using the CloudFormation template.

-Your FormKiQ password policy should align with your organization's security posture and industry best practices while balancing security with usability.
+A production password policy should align with your organization's security requirements and should consider:

 VPC Flow Logs